 Gerwig gets at these truths through fiction’s regular distortions—comedic, dramatic, hyperbolic.
 Describing Lady Bird’s plot would make it sound like a number of teen angst films you’ve seen before.
 And yet Lady Bird twists its tropes repeatedly.
 Our heroine is the solipsistic center of her own life, but she occasionally looks a bit closer at those on its apparent margins—a gay ex-boyfriend, a bestie she deserts, a Cool Guy whose rich dad is dying of cancer.
 Gerwig populates her place with real people, not grotesque caricatures.
 It’s all quite moving if you let it be.

-Lady Bird is at its most moving when portraying its central conflict between Lady Bird and her mother, (Laurie Metcalf) who implores her (forbids her, even) to leave home to attend a fancy East Coast school.
+Lady Bird is at its most moving when portraying its central conflict between Lady Bird and her mother, (Laurie Metcalf) who implores her not to leave home to attend a fancy East Coast school.
 Ronan and Metcalf are amazing in the film, and much of the credit must go to Gerwig’s screenplay and direction (Jon Brion’s score doesn’t hurt either).
 Gerwig never has the pair say or do anything towards each other that does not seem utterly true.
 Lady Bird’s father is played by Tracy Letts, whose performance anchors the conflict between mother and daughter with sweet sad realism.

 Perhaps Gerwig’s greatest success in her film-memoir is that she neatly ties the narrative’s loose ends while at the same time leaving them frayed.
 The chaos of young adult life is simultaneously represented and reconciled through a more mature aesthetic revelation.
 I won’t spoil the film’s conclusion, but it is somehow devastating and happy and very real.
 Life is fucked up and messy.